Løve Herreds Tinghus: Architecture

 The two-storey portion of the building was topped by a pyramidical roof with a single chimney.
 When the two lateral sections were heightened with one floor, to make room for more jail cells, it was replaced by a half-hipped red tile roof in the full length of the building.
 The roof ridge is pierced by two chimneys.
 The facade is finished by a dentillated cornice.
 The central main entrance is accented by a Neoclassical portal with pilasters and a triangular pediment supported by corbels.
 The doorway is topped by a transom window.
-The word "Tinghus" is insrobed pn the wall between the window and the triangular pediment.insr.
+The word "Tinghus" is inscribed on the wall between the window and the triangular pediment.
 Above the portal is a royal cifre.
-The small prison windows with bars on the first floor was replaced by larger windows in 1966.
+The small prison windows with bars on the first floor were replaced by larger windows in 1966.